Divyateja04/CS-F214-Assignment-1/Task2.md

 - We observe that from the prefix notation, we can directly get tree
 - If we observe, it starts with an operator and goes on until it gets another operator
 - Let us try if we can get tree from here
+- @param root pointer to the root where the tree should be stored
+- @param start the current character in the prefix notation
+- @return char*
 - References : https://www.geeksforgeeks.org/building-expression-tree-from-prefix-expression/

 ```c